What is Shiatsu?

 What are the benefits of Shiatsu?

-Benefits of Shiatsu include:
+The benefits of Shiatsu include:

 • Reduced stress and nervous system tension